cnl-95/Note-Taker/README.md

   - [Questions](#questions)

   ## Description
-This is an application you can use to add team members using node
+This is a simple application you can use to make save save notes!
   ## Installation
 npm i
 npm server.js